If employment contract changes cannot be agreed

 - likely industrial action if there's a trade union, as well as longer-term damage to relations with the union – find advice on industrial action on GOV.UK

-Consider if the reason for dismissal is redundancy
+If the reason for dismissal is redundancy

 - you're proposing contract changes because the number or types of roles needed to do certain work have changed